Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Method

 \section{Method}

-Our CIRF addresses zero-shot stance detection via a two-stage pipeline, combining the strengths of both schema abstraction and graph-based neural inference.
-Specifically, CIRF consists of: (1) an USI module, which leverages large-scale unlabeled data and LLMs to automatically induce a library of abstract, multi-relational reasoning schemas; and (2) a SEGKM, which parses each input argument into a FOL graph, aligns it with the induced schemas, and predicts stance via learnable graph kernel matching.
+Our CIRF tackles ZSSD through a two-stage pipeline that combines schema abstraction with graph-based neural inference.
+Specifically, as shown in Figure \ref{fig:framework}, CIRF consists of: (1) an USI module, which leverages large-scale unlabeled data and LLMs to automatically induce a library of abstract, multi-relational reasoning schemas; and (2) a SEGKM, which parses each input argument into a FOL graph, aligns it with the induced schemas, and predicts stance via learnable graph kernel matching.